Exploring the Knoydart Peninsula

 Enjoy cycling along pretty lanes that meander through one vineyard after another, stopping off in historic towns bursting with colour and history, dotted all the way along the famous Alsace wine route.
 With spectacular scenery throughout, grapes dripping off the vines wherever you pedal, it’s easy to work up an appetite for the region’s distinctive cuisine - and a thirst for its world-famous wines.
 Fortunately, there are plenty of superb restaurants and rustic wine bars en route, so your cycling effort will be rewarded by the region's sublime gastronomic scene.

-Saverne: 30 miles (48km).
 After breakfast, your first cycle of the holiday will take you along a flat bike path out of Strasbourg to the medieval town of Saverne, following the Canal of the Rhine which leads to the Rhone.
-Along the way there are plenty of opportunity to stop off for a coffee or a delicious tarte flambee in one of the typical Alsatian villages before reaching Saverne nestled up by vine covered hills.
+Along the way there are plenty of opportunities to stop off for a coffee or a delicious tarte flambee in one of the typical Alsatian villages before reaching Saverne nestled up by vine covered hills.
 Enjoy a stroll around the town to see the half-timbered houses and the Castle of Rohan before taking the train (included) back to Strasbourg.

-Obernai to Ribeauville: 26 miles (42km).
 Pedalling your way along the Route de Vins through more glorious vineyards, with the Vosges mountains and hilltop castles in view, there are plenty of opportunities to stop off to taste some delicious local wines.
-A lunch stop in Dambach or Bergheim is highly recommended en route to Ribeauville with its beautiful half-timbered houses from the 16th and 17th Centuries and charming shops and restaurants.
+A lunch stop in Saint-Hippolite or Bergheim is highly recommended en route to Ribeauville with its beautiful half-timbered houses from the 16th and 17th Centuries and charming shops and restaurants.

 The hotel is a 16th Century traditional Alsatian building situated in the heart of Obernai.
 Each room is individually decorated and they surround a central courtyard.